What is the Cash Settlement?

 - Most of the transactions intend to earn from the positive spread by taking a position in any of the securities using these derivative products or futures.

-- The buyer doesn’t actually buy the security and just pays a premium to take the position while enjoying the upside without possessing the security and cash settlement option lures them to transact more since it is an easy way to settle.
+- The buyer doesn’t actually buy the security and just pays a premium to take the position while enjoying the upside without possessing the security, and the cash settlement option lures them to transact more since it is an easy way to settle.

 Roles of Cash Settlement